LeeMorinUCF/QMB3311S22/demo_19_Classification/README.md

 This result is somewhat disappointing but it shows where the model works and where it doesn't.
-There is an increase over the left part of the curve, for the customers with high probabilities of default.
+We observe an increase over the left part of the curve, for the customers with high probabilities of default.
-For those less likely to default, the curve is near the 45 degree line.
+For those less likely to default, the curve is near the 45-degree line.
 This indicates that the model is better able to distinguish between risky borrowers but not so good at separating less risky borrowers.